A new found love of Newfoundland

 I was pondering the other day on what immediately comes to mind when I want to go for a walk.

 A leafy lane in summer with golden sunlight slanting through the trees?
 A cool, crisp winter's day striding the hills?
 Hunting for mushrooms in a darkening, damp woodland?
 The fresh scent of a bluebell wood in spring?
-A gentle stroll along the riverbank.?
+A gentle stroll along the riverbank?
 Yes, all of these and much more, but whatever my mind conjures up, it makes me feel instantly happy.

 Walking has such a powerful association with the things I love, that I can almost smell the leaf mold or the wood smoke of a distant bonfire in an autumnal forest, I can feel the chill of an icy breeze on the hilltop, I can see the wildflowers in the verge, smell the heather, touch rough tree bark, hear the skylarks and I love it.
 More than that, I need it.